 On June 16, 2008, we entered into an employment agreement with Chad Ruwe, Executive Vice President of Operations, pursuant to which we granted him an option to purchase 250,000 shares of common stock with 50,000 shares vested immediately and increments of 50,000 shares vesting upon achievement of certain milestones related to obtaining FDA clearance and achieving commercial sales of our StreamwayTM Fluid Management System.
-As of April 1, 2009 a total of 150,000 shares were vested and an additional 10,000 shares vested on June 15, 2009 as a result of the Company shipping its first revenue producing FMS unit.
+As of April 1, 2009 a total of 150,000 shares are vested.
 The Company valued the option at \$33,310 using a Black-Scholes valuation model.
 The option has a 5 year legal term with 5 separate vesting schedules, an estimated life of 2.5 to 3.2 years, a volatility of 54%, a dividend rate of zero and a risk free interest rate of 3.18-3.4%.
 The vesting periods for each of the performance tranches range from immediate to 15 months based upon management's assessment of when each of the performance steps will be achieved.